Visualizing quantum mechanics in an interactive simulation -- Virtual Lab by Quantum Flytrap: Simulation

 \subsection{Measurement}

 We allow measurements at any step, including destructive measurements (absorbing a photon) and nondemolition measurements\cite{braginsky_quantum_1980} (not absorbing a photon).
-In each measurement phase, for each photon there are three exclusive outcomes: \begin{itemize} \item The photon got measured and destroyed somewhere. \item The photon got measured but not destroyed. \item The photon didn’t get detected. \end{itemize} Note that after a measurement event, the state remains a state with a fixed number of photons.
+In each measurement phase and for each photon there are three exclusive outcomes: \begin{itemize} \item The photon got measured and destroyed. \item The photon got measured but not destroyed. \item The photon didn’t get detected. \end{itemize} Note that after a measurement event, the state remains a state with a fixed number of photons.

 All measurements happen within the elements on the board.
-Destructive measurements happen when a photon hits a fully absorptive element (e.g. a rock, a detector, the side of certain elements), a partially absorptive element (e.g. a neutral density filter), or a polarization-dependent element (e.g. linear polarizer).
+Destructive measurements happen when a photon hits a fully absorptive element (e.g. a rock, a detector, the side of certain elements), a partially absorptive element (e.g. a neutral density filter), or a polarization-dependent element (e.g. linear polarizer), or falls out of the board.
 Nondemolition measurements happen when a photon passes through a nondemolition detector or when none of the other detection events occur.